-To ask the Secretary of State for Energy when he last met the chairman of British Coal; what were the issues discussed; and if he will make a statement.
+asked the Secretary of State for Energy when he or his fellow Ministers last met the chairman of British Coal; what were the issues discussed; and if he will make a statement.

-To ask the Secretary of State for Energy when he next intends to meet the chairman of British Coal to discuss the future of the industry in the light of his proposals to privatise the electricity industry.
+asked the Secretary of State for Energy when he next expects to meet the chairman of the Coal Board; and what subjects he expects to discuss.

-I meet the chairman of the British Coal Corporation regularly to discuss all aspects of the industry.
+I have regular meetings with the chairman of British Coal to discuss all aspects of the coal industry.

 I am most grateful to the Secretary of State for his reply, although it was very brief.
 At the next meeting that the Secretary of State and his Ministers have with the chairman of British Coal, will they seek the chairman's views on the production of coal in the north-east of England relative to the possibility of establishing a new coal-fired power station in the area?